mykhani/BeagleboneGreen-RoadTest/README.md

 ## Overview
 The Beaglebone Green is compatible with the Beaglebone Black.
 This means that it can benefit from the existing online resources, documentation and community support for Beaglebone black.
 The only difference is that the HDMI connector has been replaced by two “Grove ports” and the 5V DC barrel jack has been removed.
 Apart from these hardware changes for lowering the price, the addition of Grove ports is a nice feature that enables interfacing with a large set of components from the Grove ecosystem.

 This makes it ideal for headless embedded projects, where an HDMI display is not required.
 It is also very easy to connect and access the Beaglebone Green over the USB ethernet and serial console out of the box.
 The default interface is a web based HTTP server, accessible over USB ethernet.
-It has a nice collection of documentation, libraries and demo snippets and can be used to quickly write programs to control the LEDs other hardware.
+It has a nice collection of documentation, libraries and demo snippets and can be used to quickly write programs to control the LEDs and other hardware.

 The default programming environment is based on the Javascript based "Bonescript" library and Cloud9 IDE which allows writing programs in Javascript and Python using a web interface.
 However, having a background in low-level embedded software engineering, I prefer no abstraction and having the full control of the system.
 So my preferred interface is the commandline terminal of the Beaglebone Green and working with the shell directly.
 The terminal can be accessed in two ways after the target boots up; 1) by SSH'ing to the address 192.168.7.2 or 2) by connecting to the USB-serial port /dev/ttyACMO using a terminal emulator software.